Free Case Evaluation

 Increases in Truck Accidents

-Using the most recent data provided by the FMCSA, there has been a 29 percent increase in fatal crashes involving large trucks and buses from 2009 to 2016, with the number of fatalities after a large truck cash increasing by 3 percent from 2015 to 2016 alone.
-Plus, the number of injury-producing crashes involving large trucks or buses has increased by 62 percent from 2009 to 2015.
+Using the most recent data provided by the NSC, there has been a 1.8 percent increase in fatal crashes involving large trucks and buses from 2021 to 2022, with the number of fatalities after a large truck crash increasing by 49 percent in the past 10 years alone.

 If you’ve been injured in a trucking accident caused by someone else’s negligence, unreasonable behavior or careless acts, call our Jacksonville law office today at 904-251-1111 or 1-800-251-1111 for a free consultation.
 Our experienced staff of truck accident attorneys will determine the best course of legal action for your personal injury or wrongful death claim.